Skip to content

 Energy Code Sessions

-This course will cover residential energy provisions in full, including not only the basics about energy use but also, state adoption rules, amendment procedures and IECC requirements, including how to apply and inspect for compliance.
+This course will cover significant changes in the 2024 IECC as well as providing the fundamentals for the IECC it application including not only the basics about energy use but also, state adoption rules, amendment procedures and IECC requirements, including how to apply and inspect for compliance.

-Instructor: Shirley Ellis – City of Austin, ICC Board of Directors
+Instructor: Shirley Ellis, C.B.O. – City of Gonzales, ICC Board of Director

-This course will cover the 2021 International Energy Conservation Code Commercial provisions for the design and inspection of mechanical systems.
+This Session will cover the Energy Code provisions for residential construction.

 Certified Building Official (CBO) Prep

-This course is for anyone wanting to obtain their Certified Building Official (CBO) certification or to learn more about being a Chief Building Official.
-Subjects that will be discussed include Legislative, Code Enforcement, Human Resources, and Public Records.
+The course is for anyone wanting to obtain their Certified Building Official (CBO) certification or to learn more about being a Chief Building Official.
+Subjects that will be discussed include Architectural Plan Review, Structural Plan Review, Building Systems Plan Review and Field Inspection.
 Test-taking techniques will also be discussed in class.
 The course is based on the 2021 I-Codes.
 This is one of three exams for the CBO certification.

 Instructor: Frank Morris – Tri-State Consultants & Study the Code